irwing-reza/react-native-swipe-gestures/README.md

 # react-native-swipe-gestures

-React Native component for handling swipe gestures in up, down, left and right direction.
+React Native component for handling swipe gestures in left and right direction.

 ## Installation